couchbaselabs/mobile-training-todo/test/README.md

     node loadtest.js
     ```

-    By default, the script executes the **WriteAndReadDocument** scenario which inserts as many documents as possible in 20 concurrent processes for 6 seconds on a Sync Gateway running locally ([http://localhost:4985](http://localhost:4985)).
+    By default, the script creates lists for each user specified in the `users` option.
+Then it inserts as many tasks as possible concurrently and during the specified time.
 Once the test has finished you will see the results in the console.

     ```bash
     Requests: 210